rfong/computery-resources/README.md

 My preferred learning modalities are text-based, visual, and exploratory, and I tend to not do so well with audio.
 Any recommendations I make may not necessarily work well for people who prefer audio to text, or who have difficulty with spatial intuition.

-There are not a lot of straightforward how-to resources in this list; it's more skewed toward foundational understanding & conceptual frameworks.
+I also enjoy foundational theoretical understanding, so this list biases more toward "how/why it works" than "how-to".

 -----
 # Computer science & related concepts